By accepting you will be accessing a service provided by a third-party external to https://www.medentry.edu.au/

 13. Increasingly the prizes awarded to medical students by the Royal Colleges (eg RACP/RACS) are being won by Monash students with Melbourne students further lagging behind every year.

 14. Misleading MD: The so-called Melbourne MD is misleadingly promoted as a superior degree.
 It is no different to MBBS degrees offered by other medical schools and you will have no career advantages.
 The misleading use of ‘MD’ title by Melbourne University has been widely condemned by leading academics and government bodies.
+Melbourne started this 'degree inflation' and now many other unis are following suit.

 15. Many people wrongly assume that because its an MD degree, the duration of their subsequent training is reduced.
 Melbourne University is unethically aiding and abetting this misunderstanding.
 The so called MD does NOT reduce your further training by even ONE DAY.